roychoudhuri/roychoudhuri/_pages/home.md

 ---
 title: "Roychoudhuri Lab - Home"
 layout: homelay
-excerpt: "Roychoudhuri Lab at the University of Cambridge."
+excerpt: "Laboratory of Prof Rahul Roychoudhuri at the University of Cambridge."
 sitemap: false
 permalink: /
 ---